 AFRICAN MUSIC AND DANCE FOUNDATION

 ‘’AFRIMUDA”, an acronym of African Music and Dance was officially founded in the year 2014.
-The office of the foundation is located to AssasePa Edenic Centre, opposite the Community Gardens near the Cape Coast Nursing Training College.
+The office of the foundation is located in Cape Coast in the Central Region of Ghana.
 Our vision is to empower the vulnerable youth in and around Cape Coast for accelerated economic development through arts and culture.

 In order to achieve this, the Foundation has set-up five entrepreneurial training areas for its target groups; these include batik tie and dye production, sewing and fashion designing, video and graphic designing including sound and music production technology, and website design training.

 The only way to describe the founder and executive director of The African Music and Dance Foundation (AFRIMUDA) is dedicated.
 John Kuubeterzie, affectionately known as Mr. Zie has reserved the most vital years of his life to performing, enriching, and preserving the unshakable culture of Ghana through his career in the performing arts.
 Over thirty years of commitment, Mr. Zie has mastered the full array of traditional and contemporary drumming, dancing, composing and choreography with the best there is to offer in Ghana’s performing arts industry.
 Suited with degrees of Bachelor of Arts (BA Arts) from the University of Cape Coast and a Master of Philosophy, (MPHIL) in Music from the University of Ghana, he has chosen the ultimate of goals, to ensure that the undeniably rich culture and heritage of Ghana is instilled in the next generation and that for all those who have a desire to share in Ghana’s culture be given the opportunity to learn and grow with the richness that Africa has to offer the body, mind and spirit.